vinayakg/vinayakg.github.io/_posts/2022-02-13-invest-in-your-digital-security-with-pihole-wiregaurd-vpn.md

 ### Using Raspberry Pi (for home network only) 💻

- if you have a [raspberry-pi]([Teach, Learn, and Make with Raspberry Pi](https://www.raspberrypi.org/)) lying at home, you can use [pi-hole]([Pi-hole – Network-wide protection](https://pi-hole.net/)), follow install instructions [here]([Setup and run Pi-Hole on a Raspberry Pi | Privacy International](https://privacyinternational.org/guide-step/4341/raspberry-pi-setup-and-run-pi-hole)) and set up your raspberry-pi as your DNS server.
+ if you have a [raspberry-pi](https://www.raspberrypi.org/) lying at home, you can use [pi-hole](https://pi-hole.net/), follow install instructions [here](https://privacyinternational.org/guide-step/4341/raspberry-pi-setup-and-run-pi-hole) and set up your raspberry-pi as your DNS server.
 Pi-hole protects you from ads, trackers, suspicious/malicious websites, et al.

  But this setup won't protect you beyond your home network.
 Also it wont protect you when you phone automatically switches to Mobile Internet when the wi-fi coverage is low at certain parts of your home.